lsandini/cgmsim-site/docs/model/food.md

 ![Carb Absorption Rate](../img/CAR.jpg){ align=center }

-So if the absorption time (AT) were 4 hours, the absorption rate increases linearly until it reaches and peak, then decreases linearly to the end.
-The surface area of the triangle represents the Dose, or the amount of ingested carbs.
+So if the total absorption time (AT) is 4 hours, the absorption rate increases linearly until it reaches its peak, then decreases linearly to the end.
+The surface area of the triangle represents the amount of ingested carbs (the "Dose").
 The peak absorption rate is "h".
-It can be represented with the following equation:
+This can be represented with the equivalent following equations:

 $$
 Dose = {AT \times h \over 2}